Satisfactory Academic Progress Policy

 Note: Students in ‘Probation’ status may be eligible for financial aid.

-- Students will remain ineligible for aid until a new or revised academic contract is on file and/or a written release has been received from the Registrar’s Office.
+- Students are not eligible for financial aid until a current academic contract is on file and/ or a written release has been received from the Registrar’s Office.

 - Once documentation of a contract has been received the suspension of aid will be lifted, but the student will remain on financial aid probation until all issues have been resolved.